CmlLib/CmlLib.Core-wiki/en/auth.microsoft/xboxauthnet.game/README.md

 For example, the common functionality of [CmlLib.Core.Auth.Microsoft](../cmllib.core.auth.microsoft/README.md) for logging into Minecraft Java Edition and [CmlLib.Core.Bedrock.Auth](../cmllib.core.bedrock.auth.md) for logging into Badrock Edition are both provided by this library.

+## Install

+You don't need to install this package manually. `CmlLib.Core.Auth.Microsoft` depends this package.

 ## Authenticator

 ### [OAuth](oauth.md)